Glastonbury hosts heaven, hell and haircuts alongside the music

 "The smaller things are more interesting - and sillier."

-With the average age of Glastonbury revellers now hitting 36 and more families attending, there were also family-friendly attractions such as a circus and clay modelling.
+With the average age of Glastonbury revelers now hitting 36 and more families attending, there were also family-friendly attractions such as a circus and clay modeling.

 Craft-minded festival-goers could choose between workshops on making Mongolian-style tents, magic wands, or jewellery out of drink-can ring-pulls.